oscarhealth/style-guides/python.rst

-- When you write new classes or modules, make sure to name them in a way that reads well when imported this way, instead of being redundant.
+- When naming your classes and functions, avoid repeating details that are already clear from the module name.

 Good
 ++++

 .. code-block:: python

-   from provider_data import kafka
+   from provider_data import kafka_consumer

-   kafka.BatchedConsumer(batch_size=5)
+   kafka_consumer.Batched(batch_size=5)

 Bad
 +++